Megaemce/AnnoyScript/posts/Adding a view count and like button to 11ty.md

 ---
-title: Adding views and likes count to 11ty
+title: Adding a view count and like button to 11ty
-description: How to mix static and dynamic content so you can think more about void
+description: How to mix static and dynamic content so you can spend more time in a void
 date: 2024-06-21
 tags:
   - JavaScript